How to Build an Online Store in 2023: 9 Simple Steps

 If you’re using WooCommerce to build your online store, you can find specialized WooCommerce hosting, which we highly recommend.

-Bluehost provides WooCommerce hosting, starting from $15.95 per month.
+Bluehost provides WooCommerce hosting, starting from $7.95 per month for a 12-month term.
 WooCommerce is auto-installed for you, and every plan comes with unmetered bandwidth and a free setup call to help you get started.

 The benefit of tailored hosting like this is that it handles the technical side of things for you, so that you can start building sooner.

 Once you’ve found your perfect provider and signed up to the right plan for your needs, then you can move onto the next step!

 - Picked a reliable hosting provider (we recommend Bluehost)

 - Researched what types of hosting your host offers

 - Chosen a hosting plan that suits your needs and budget

 Step 3: Choose and Register a Unique Domain Name